 Zero waste is not about focusing on the “ZERO,” literally.

-Sure, sometimes I make my jam, ketchup, peanut butter, or oat milk.
+Sometimes I make by myself some of these things.
 But how realistic is do to all the time EVERYTHING by myself?

 Zero waste is a goal, a philosophy that contains a set of beliefs: